jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 ## Consider using a streaming table when:
 - Ingesting data e.g. into the Bronze-Layer
-- A query is defined against a data source that is continuously or incrementally growing.
+- A query is defined against a data source that...
+  - is continuously or incrementally growing or
+  - is using Auto Loader or
+  - doesn’t retain data history (such as Kafka) or sources where you plan to delete or archive data after a while
 - Query results should be computed incrementally.
 - The pipeline needs high throughput and low latency.